Azmain173/Resume-Screening-Using-Machine-Learning/README.md

 - We **train models (Logistic Regression & Random Forest)** to predict job categories.
 - We **evaluate & visualize results** to understand performance.

+Understanding the Output and Real-World Application of Resume Screening
+1. What is the output of this project?
+The output of this project is a classification of resumes into different categories based on the skills, experience, or domain (e.g., Data Science, Software Engineering, Marketing, etc.).
+The final output could be:

+A predicted job category for each resume.
+A ranked list of resumes based on relevance to a job description.
+A match percentage showing how well a resume fits a specific role.
+For example, given a resume, the model might classify it as:
+✅ Category: Data Scientist
+✅ Match Score: 85%

+2. How can this be used in the real world?
+In real-world applications, this resume screening system can be integrated into:

+HR and Recruitment Tools: Automatically filtering and ranking candidates.
+Applicant Tracking Systems (ATS): Helping companies shortlist candidates faster.
+Job Portals: Providing smart recommendations to job seekers.
+AI-Based Career Guidance: Suggesting suitable career paths based on resumes.
+3. How do Logistic Regression and Random Forest work in this project?
+Since resume screening is a classification problem, Logistic Regression and Random Forest are used to classify resumes into predefined categories.

+Logistic Regression: A simple yet effective model that works well when the data is linearly separable.
+Random Forest: A more robust model that handles complex relationships and performs well with text data when transformed into numerical features (TF-IDF, word embeddings, etc.).

 Now you have a **clear roadmap** to build an NLP-based Resume Classifier! 🚀 Let me know if you have any questions. 😊